meghanlacoste/CulminatingElevator/README.md

 public class Main {

     public static void main(String[] args) {

-    // CREATE ARRAY OF BOOLEANS UP AND DOWN FOR ALL REQUESTS (MAX 20 ITEMS)  THEN AS THE ELEVATOR TRAVELS UP THE FLOORS (CHECK EACH FLOOR INBETWEEN THE CURRFLOOR AND REQUEST TO SEE IF THERE ARE UP OR DOWN REQUESTS) CHECK TO SEE IF THE REQUESTS ARE IN THE SAME DIRECTION.
-GO TO THE FLOOR CLOSEST FIRST SO IF THERE IS A NEXT FLOOR REQUEST AT THAT FLOOR OR FUTURE ONE IN THE SAME DIRECTION STOP.

         //create object from elevator class
         Elevator myElevator = new  Elevator();

+        // CREATE ARRAY OF BOOLEANS UP AND DOWN FOR ALL REQUESTS (MAX 20 ITEMS) boolean [] up  = new boolean [19];

+        // THEN AS THE ELEVATOR TRAVELS UP THE FLOORS (CHECK EACH FLOOR INBETWEEN
+        // THE CURRFLOOR AND REQUEST TO SEE IF THERE ARE UP OR DOWN REQUESTS) CHECK TO SEE IF THE REQUESTS ARE
+        // IN THE SAME DIRECTION.
+GO TO THE FLOOR CLOSEST FIRST SO IF THERE IS A NEXT
+        // FLOOR REQUEST AT THAT FLOOR OR FUTURE ONE IN THE SAME DIRECTION STOP.

+        int [] floor = new int [19];
+        // MAYBE have the current floor be data at floor [0] and then order any requests into the array like adding to the frequency of the value  Data[dataItem] += 1;

         //create NEW ARRAY from 1 - 4
         //  ID number would be the index of the array

+      int [] ElevatorID = {1,2,3,4};

         //  -get position(current floor) of each elevator from the elevator class
         //  -get direction of each elevator from the elevator class

         //INITIALIZE VARIABLES:

         boolean userMode = true;
         boolean direction = false;
-        boolean up= true;
+        up [0] = true;
         boolean currentFloor = false;
+        floor [0]= 1;
-        int currentFloorNumb= 1;
+        int currentFloorNumb = 1;
         boolean floorRequest =  false;
         int requestFloorNumb = 1;
         String userInput= null;